lastminutemom/lastminutemom.github.io/docs/_projects/(5) Mugs.md

 ---
-name: Custom Mugs
+name: Personalized Men's Boxers
-permalink: /products/Mugs
+permalink: /products/customboxershtv
-tools: [ValentinesDay] [Mugs]
+tools: [ValentinesDay]
-image: ../assets/products/Mugs/CustomMugsforValentinesDay.png
+image: ../assets/products/customboxershtv/1.png
-description: Custom Mugs. $13 and up
+description: Personalized men's boxers which can be customized as you like. $15 each
 ---

 ![Product Shot](../assets/products/Mugs/CustomMugsforValentinesDay.png "Custom Mugs")